 The number of subreaches must be entered.
 It affects attenuation where one subreach gives more attenuation and increasing the number of subreaches decreases the attenuation.
-A good approximation is to divide the reach length by the product of the wave celerity and the simulation time step.
+An initial estimate of this parameter can be obtained by dividing the actual reach length by the product of the wave celerity and the simulation time step.
+For natural channels that vary in cross section dimension, slope, and storage, the number of subreaches can be treated as a calibration parameter.
+The number of subreaches may be used to introduce numerical attenuation which can be used to better represent the movement of floodwaves through the natural system.